 Indicator 4.8 tracks the total government revenue from carbon pricing instruments and how such income is subsequently allocated.
 Government revenue from carbon pricing instruments may be put to a range of uses.
 Revenue may be invested in climate change mitigation or adaptation activities, be explicitly recycled for other purposes (such as enabling the reduction of other taxes or levies), or simply contribute towards general government funds.

 Government revenue generated from carbon pricing instruments in 2017 totalled nearly $33 billion; a 50% increase from the $22 billion generated in 2016.
-This is driven by a combination of increasing carbon pricing coverage in 2017 (with the introduction of the Ontario ETS and carbon taxes in Alberta, Chile and Colombia), an increase in average prices, and an increasing share of ETS permits bought at auction (rather than distributed for free).112
+This was driven by a combination of increasing carbon pricing coverage in 2017 (with the introduction of the Ontario ETS and carbon taxes in Alberta, Chile and Colombia), an increase in average prices, and an increasing share of ETS permits bought at auction (rather than distributed for free).112

 The absolute value of allocated funds has increased in all four categories, with the proportional share remaining largely stable between 2016 and 2017.
 The most marked change is a shift of approximately 4% of total revenue from ‘revenue recycling’ to ‘mitigation’ (see Appendix 5 for a description of the four categories).
 This is in part driven by Colombia and particularly Ontario, committing to allocate all revenues from their newly-introduced instruments to further mitigation action.